Hugo (game show): Other media and merchandise

 Various video games, including a series directly adapted from the 1990s show, and other media and licensed merchandise have been produced in Denmark to be distributed around the world.
 There have been also two attempts to adapt the show into an animated film, among various other developments.
 By the 2018 estimate of Hugo creator Ivan Sølvason, there have been a total of some 6,500 different Hugo products worldwide.

-The Danish demoscene group Budbrain, consisting of programmer Kim Frederiksen ("Pyscho") and graphics artist and composer René Bidstrup ("Diablo"), released Budbrain Megademo II on December 26, 1990.
+The Danish demoscene group Budbrain, consisting of programmer Kim Frederiksen ("Psycho") and graphics artist and composer René Bidstrup ("Diablo"), released Budbrain Megademo II on 26 December 1990.
 The demo features a storyline in which Nikki Finn from Who's That Girl (here referred to as her actress, "Madonna") is stabbed to death in a parody of Psycho, and the killer, revealed to be Hugo, is sentenced to death by hanging while the theme song from Twin Peaks plays.
 This was due to Budbrain's rivalry with Crionics, another demoscene group who mocked them out of annoyance that their Megademo (2) (also featuring Nikki and crediting a graphics artist named "Madonna Freak") came in second place in the Amiga Conference 1990 after the former's Budbrain Megademo, and Frederiksen and Bidstrup becoming fed up with Hugo and feeling jealous that they were not working for ITE at the time.
 According to Frederiksen, he and Bidstrup decided to "take the piss" but at the same time utilize Hugo's hanging as a way to show off their work.
 Bidstrup drew Hugo from scratch himself instead of stealing graphics from the game show.
 Because of this, the two of them got to work for ITE, working on the MS-DOS version of the video game as programmer and graphics artist, respectively.

-Until the channel's closure on May 31, 1998, the Hugo character made regular appearances on Nickelodeon Germany as part of "Nick Live Club"; the character was an integral part of the show and would interact with the human in-vision presenters.
+Until the channel's closure on 31 May 1998, the Hugo character made regular appearances on Nickelodeon Germany as part of "Nick Live Club"; the character was an integral part of the show and would interact with the human in-vision presenters.